shubhamistic/TicTacToe/README.md

 <h1>TicTacToe README</h1>

-<p>A quick multiplayer TicTacToe game designed using (Python-MySQL) and can be triggered directly from the command line.
+<p>A quick multiplayer TicTacToe game designed using (Python-MySQL) and can be triggered directly from the command line.</p>
-!!!TRY NOW!!!!
+<p>!!!TRY NOW!!!!
 DOWNLOAD and RUN 'TicTacToe.exe' to try this game on our own servers.</p>

 <h2>INSTALLATION</h2>